DoepDopiDope/WerewolvesCompany/releases/latest/README.md

 ### Major possible updates

 - Change the Witch poison to actually poison the target.
 The poisoned player would start losing HP (after some time, to avoid revealing the Witch identity)
+- Change the Witch protection : Witch protection can be like the Totem of undying from Chillax scraps, it saves you from 1 insta kill, or from 1 fatal damage for 0.5s then you can die normally
 - Maybe add a vote system for the ship departure.
 Will have to think about it.
 - Change the vote kill trigger (idea from glitched npc).
-Add something in the ship with a screen and a button/bell
+Add something in the ship with a screen and a button/bell -

 ### Minor possible updates